arungudelli/angularjswiki/content/en/angular/Angular-11-roadmap/index.md

 +++
 title = "Angular 11 Release date, features & update to Angular 11 version"
 subtitle = "Angular 11 version"
 summary ="Angular 11 is in currently in pre release state.
-As of now there is no official information regarding Angular 11 release date." keywords=["Angular 11 release date, ng update angular"] date="2020-09-18T01:01:05+0000" lastmod="2020-09-18T00:00:00+0000" type="post" draft=false authors = ["admin"]
+As of now there is no official information regarding Angular 11 release date.In this post I will explain the features of Angular 11 version in detail." keywords=["Angular 11 release date, ng update angular"] date="2020-09-18T01:01:05+0000" lastmod="2020-10-29T00:00:00+0000" type="post" draft=false authors = ["admin"]